ChrysKoum/MeshDuino/README.md

 ## Acknowledgements

 This project, "MeshDuino," builds upon concepts and some aspects of the [CodTubify](https://github.com/iamDyeus/CodTubify) project.
 We are grateful to the developers and contributors of CodTubify for their original work, which has provided a foundation and inspiration for further development in the context of Arduino-based educational tools.
-Special thanks to [iamDyeus](https://github.com/iamDyeus) for making their repository open-source, which has greatly facilitated the advancement of STEM education tools.
+Special thanks to [iamDyeus](https://github.com/iamDyeus) for making their repository open-source, which has greatly help in Tkinter and Tkinter-Designer[Tkinter-Designer](https://github.com/ParthJadhav/Tkinter-Designer) showcase.

 For more details on the original project and to see the contributions made by the CodTubify team, please visit their [GitHub repository](https://github.com/iamDyeus/CodTubify).